rluvaton/connection-monitor/README.md

   </a>
 </p>

-> No more multiple terminal windows just to ping! use this CLI tool written in NodeJS for monitoring connections using ping and display it in compact way!
+> No more multiple terminal windows just to ping! use this CLI tool written in NodeJS for monitoring connections using ping and display it in a compact way!
 >
 > (NEW 🌟) Added support to both Linux and Mac
 ### 🏠 [Homepage](https://github.com/rluvaton/connection-monitor)